Celtic GlorySpiritual

 Pennant Melangell

-The church of St Melangell
+The church of St Melangell, near Llanrhaedr-ym-Monchant, Wales

-It is a treasure of a place, hidden at the head of a valley tucked round by mountains, fed by hill streams.
-The church is on the site of her hermitage where she was gifted land by a local prince.
 The legend goes that whilst out hunting hare he chased an animal into a thicket, only to find it hiding in the robes of a virginal woman who was praying.
-He was so impressed by her devotion and ability to protect the hare even from his hounds, that he gave her the land for her hermitage and prayer community.
+He was so impressed by her devotion and ability to protect the hare by preventing him blowing his hunting horn and causing the hounds to run on by or be frozen on the spot, that he gave her the land for her hermitage and prayer community.

 Comments